boytchev/map/README.md

 * `xmlFilename` is a name of an XML file defining the regions in Bulgaria.
-The library provides low-poly definitions of regions in Bulgaria in file `bgmap-level-0.xml`)
+The library provides low-poly definitions of regions in Bulgaria in file `map.xml`)
 * `drawMap` is a user-defined callback function, that receives the map instance as parameter.
 This instance is used to extract outlines and 3D shapes of regions.
 Because the XML processing is asynchronous, the instance can be used only after the callback function is actually called.
 * `options` is an optional parameter for the map generator with structure `{width: 45, height: 28, roundness: 25}`.
 The `width` and `height` attributes define the size of the map.
 If these values are not provided, `Map` uses global variables `MAP_WIDTH` and `MAP_HEIGHT`.
 If they are not defined, `Map` assumes the width is 45 and the height is 28.
 The attribute `roundness` sets the rounding radius of some vertices in the map.
 The default value is 25.
-The following two illustration show sharp outline ([roundness=0](https://boytchev.github.io/bgmap/examples/example-1-sharp.html)) and smooth outline ([roundness=100](https://boytchev.github.io/bgmap/examples/example-1-smooth.html)):
+The following two illustration show sharp outline ([roundness=0](https://boytchev.github.io/map/examples/example-1-sharp.html)) and smooth outline ([roundness=100](https://boytchev.github.io/map/examples/example-1-smooth.html)):

 <p align="center">
 	<img src="examples/example-1-sharp.jpg" width="200">